It is the thirteenth of June 2018

 And I value it all.

-But you are becoming less and less by the day.
+But this is becoming less by the day.

 How can you bear to see so much destroyed?